captainbrosset/inactive-css/README.md

 # A list of rules for when CSS properties have no effect.

 In certain situations, CSS properties do not have any effect.
-A common example is trying set `width` on an inline element like a `<span>`.
+A common example is trying to set `width` on an inline element like a `<span>`.

 There are so many properties in CSS that it's impossible for anyone to remember which ones do and don't apply in some situations.
 Some are straight-forward like `flex-wrap` only applies to an element that has `display:flex`.
 Others are less trivial like setting something else than a color on a `:visited` pseudo-class.